 Foods you should not eat on the Mediterranean diet

-The foods the Mediterranean diet suggests should be avoided are pretty much foods you should already at least be limiting anyway.
+The foods the Mediterranean diet plan suggests should be avoided are pretty much foods you should already at least be limiting anyway.

 - Refined grains